Symbolic, Cognitive and Linguistic Systems ,Certificate

 The logic of mathematics and computing is combined with the deep-thinking process of philosophy in this program that challenges your right and left brain, preparing you for future goals with skills in language, theory and logic.

-The certificate program in symbolic, cognitive and linguistic systems takes a transdisciplinary approach to the symbolic representation and processing of information in human cognition, natural languages, and formal mathematical, logical and computing systems.
+The certificate program in symbolic, cognitive and linguistic systems takes a transdisciplinary approach to the symbolic representation and processing of information in human cognition; natural languages; and formal mathematical, logical and computing systems.

-Coursework covers three areas: human cognition and theories of mind, philosophy of language and linguistics, and computing and logic.
+You cover coursework in three areas: human cognition and theories of mind, philosophy of language and linguistics, and computing and logic.

 - College/school: